How sustainable is bamboo textile?

 As I am reading more about it, I was suprised to see that Lyocell fiber appears to be one of the most sustainable and environmentally friendly once that exist.
 The only criticism I could find was that the transformation of lyocell fibers into fabric and garments can use many or the same harsh, and even toxic, chemicals and processes used in conventional garments .
-It would therefore be recommended to purchase it from certified fiber and textile suppliers.
+It can therefore be recommended to purchase it from certified fiber and textile suppliers.

 A patent in 2011 regarding the bamboo textile process using pulse shock treatment, high temperature and high pressure cooking process, and microbial treatment as more environmentally friendly approach to process bamboo fiber has been registered;

 Is bamboo textile sustainable?